Swan Lake: Variations to characters

-By 1895, Benno von Sommerstern was listed simply as "Benno", while Odette had acquired the title "Queen of the Swans".
-Baron von Stein and his wife, together with Freiherr von Schwarzfels and his wife, were no longer named in the programme.
-The figure of the sovereign princess was frequently designated as the "Queen Mother".
+By 1895, Benno von Sommerstern had become just "Benno", and Odette "Queen of the Swans".
+Also Baron von Stein, his wife, and Freiherr von Schwarzfels and his wife were no longer identified on the program.
+The sovereign or ruling Princess is often rendered "Queen Mother".

-The character of Rothbart (sometimes spelled Rotbart) has been subject to diverse interpretations.
-The motive for his curse upon Odette remains unspecified in the ballet itself, though various adaptations, including feature films, have proposed different explanations.
-With the exception of Act III, he is seldom depicted in human form, most often appearing as an owl-like creature.
-In the majority of productions, his downfall follows the lovers’ sacrifice; however, in some versions he ultimately prevails.
-Yury Grigorovich’s production, performed for several decades by the Bolshoi Ballet, is distinctive for incorporating alternative endings.
-In the original 1969 staging, Rothbart is defeated, reflecting the Soviet preference for an optimistic resolution.
-However, in the 2001 revision, Rothbart engages Siegfried in a cruel game of fate, ultimately triumphing and leaving Siegfried bereft of all.
-In the second American Ballet Theatre production of Swan Lake, the role of Rothbart is divided between two dancers, one, a youthful and alluring figure who entices Odette to her doom in the prologue, and the other, a reptilian monster representing his true form.
-In this version, the lovers joint suicide inspires Rothbart’s captive swans to rise against him, thereby breaking his enchantment.
+The character of Rothbart (sometimes spelled Rotbart) has been open to many interpretations.
+The reason for his curse upon Odette is unknown; several versions, including two feature films, have suggested reasons, but none is typically explained by the ballet.
+He is rarely portrayed in human form, except in act 3.
+He is usually shown as an owl-like creature.
+In most productions, the couple's sacrifice results in his destruction.
+However, there are versions in which he is triumphant.
+Yury Grigorovich's version, which has been danced for several decades by the Bolshoi Ballet, is noted for including both endings: Rothbart was defeated in the original 1969 version, in line with Soviet-era expectations of an upbeat conclusion, but in the 2001 revision, Rothbart plays a wicked game of fate with Siegfried, which he wins at the end, causing Siegfried to lose everything.
+In the second American Ballet Theatre production of Swan Lake, he is portrayed by two dancers: a young, handsome one who lures Odette to her doom in the prologue, and a reptilian creature.
+In this version, the lovers' suicide inspires the rest of Rothbart's imprisoned swans to turn on him and overcome his spell.